 We drove towards the coast and stopped at the Kalaloch Ranger station where we gathered info on what we should see if we only had one day to explore Olympic National Park.
 The ranger circled Beach 3 and Ruby Beach for tidepooling and pointed out some short hikes in the Hoh Rain Forest.
 She encouraged us to go to the beaches first since we just missed low tide.

 We went to Beach 3 first to take in the view and before we could explore, we ran into a fellow traveller who recommended that we see Ruby Beach while the tide was still low.
 We took her advice and made our way to Ruby Beach.
-We followed a salmonberry bush-lined trail down to the beach and were amazed by the sheer amount of large driftwood logs at the entrance of the beach.
+We followed a salmonberry bush-lined trail down to the beach and were amazed by the sheer should i order accutane online amount of large driftwood logs at the entrance of the beach.
 It was like an obstacle course to just reach the sand—climbing, hopping, and trying not to twist an ankle on the rocks and driftwood.

 Once on the sand, we noticed a shallow stream of water and a mist-covered beach with mussel and barnacle-covered rocks.
 Upon closer inspection we spotted an orange starfish clinging to the rock and a purple starfish camouflaged and tucked under the same rock.
 Ruby Beach did not disappoint!
 We finally got our tidepooling fix and thoroughly enjoyed exploring the rocks and seeing the anemones and crabs.